fasten-project/debian-resolver/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input should be a string of a package name or the names of multiple packages separated by commas.
-Examples: 'debianutils' or 'debianutils=4.8.6.1' or 'debianutils, zlib1g' -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Input should be a string of a package name or the names of multiple packages separated by spaces.
+Examples: 'debianutils' or 'debianutils=4.8.6.1' or 'debianutils zlib1g' -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         File to save the output
   -r RELEASE, --release RELEASE